 Let’s explore these wild and strange new worlds and how to get there.

 Katzluna is to be found through the menu typed photo.
-On opening a swarm of mechanical ladybugs fill the air, until zooming down to street level.
+On opening, a swarm of mechanical ladybugs fills the air, until zooming down to street level.
 Here a kitty parade is underway, complete with balloons and sightseers from other lands.
 You have to love the fish from Oceana Plume being ogled by the

 Mechanikos is the robot planet that is hidden within the blue pencil and held within a snowflake of the ladybugs sledding party.
 There are some pretty cool scenes in Mechanikos, but I don’t know if I could tolerate a stack of gears for breakfast with an ice-cold glass of oil.